tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 下载/更新日志（Web & 小程序）_intl_en.md

 **Changed**

-When [login](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/SDK.html#login) is successful, the key value pair `repeatLogin: true` is added for the `imResponse.data` callback object to identify repeated login for a login account.
+When [login](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/SDK.html#login) is successful, key value pair `repeatLogin: true` is added for the `imResponse.data` callback object to identify repeated login of a login account.

 **Fixed**

-The priority of messages received at the receiver side of an audio-video chat room is different from that set on the sender side.
+The priority of messages received at the receiver side of an audio-video chat room was different from that set on the sender side.

 ### 2.5.0 @2020.2.28
 **Added**
-- The network status change event [TIM.EVENT.NET_STATE_CHANGE](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/module-EVENT.html#.NET_STATE_CHANGE) is added, and the access side can display related prompts and guidance based on this event.
+- The network status change event [TIM.EVENT.NET_STATE_CHANGE](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/module-EVENT.html#.NET_STATE_CHANGE) is added, and the access side can make related prompts and guidance based on this event.
 - Running in WeChat Mini Program plug-in environments is supported.

 **Changed**